Register

 Wall Controls Tool Palette

-The Wall Controls panel can be opened by clicking on the building icon ( ) on the left-hand side of the user interface.
-This opens the tool palette, and displays all existing walls on the current scene (if there are any) allowing you to draw new walls or manipulate existing wall segments.
+The Wall Controls panel can be opened by clicking the building icon ( ) on the left-hand side of the user interface.
+This opens the tool palette and displays all existing walls on the current scene (if there are any), allowing you to draw new walls or manipulate existing wall segments.

 Note: For detailed information on how the individual wall types work see the "Wall Types" section later in this article.